 These are the second pair of pants that I have taken a chance with.
 I was a bit iffy on these as well, but this is another pair that I had heard fit big.
-These were a surprise item from a couple of months ago, and were made by the founders of GT.
+These were a surprise item from a couple of months ago and were made by the founders of GT.
 I had been tempted by these pants a few times, but just never made the jump.
 I’m so glad I finally did though, these pants are amazing.
 They have pockets and are SO soft.
 I love the pattern and it will be a lot of fun creating outfits with them.
-I can either keep them casual, like I did with this outfit, or dress them up a bit by wearing a nicer top.
+I can either keep them casual like I did with this outfit or dress them up a bit by wearing a nicer top.
 I love when you can find a comfortable pair of pants that can double for dressy and casual.
-There was discussion on the Facebook page with the Sarah’s (the founders) about the pants because some people were finding them too big.
-The trick they let us in on is to steam the waist band, which will shrink the elastic.
+There was a discussion on the Facebook page with the Sarah’s (the founders) about the pants because some people were finding them too big.
+The trick they let us in on is to steam the waistband, which will shrink the elastic.
 I’m really happy about this because that means as I continue to lose weight, and hopefully drop a couple more sizes, I can potentially just shrink the waist and continue wearing these.

 I was really happy that I used the Facebook page in August.
 I was able to find the items I really loved.
 There were a few that was on my initial list of wanted items, but as I saw more and more people getting them, I realized they weren’t right for me.
 They were either too close to something I already had or I realized I wouldn’t get enough wear out of them.
 A few of the items I ended up getting weren’t on my initial list but I’m so happy I went with them.
 I wasn’t too floored by many of the surprise items this month so for that fact, I’m even more glad I went this way.

 You may remember in my last Golden Tote review I mentioned sending back some surprise items because of duplicate issues, or items completely going against my style profile.
 This was quite the experience.
 The initial interaction went great, we got it sorted out that I would send back my four items and they would send me four more.
 Great.
 I sent mine back and received a tracking number really fast.
-Then for a couple of weeks nothing happened with the tracking number.
+Then for a couple of weeks, nothing happened with the tracking number.
 No movement.
 I tried a few times to email and I finally heard back after reaching out on the Facebook page.
-Turns out that my package got left behind at the warehouse and was forgotten about.
+Turns out that my package got left behind in the warehouse and was forgotten about.
 They shipped it right away after finding that and I received it just over a week later.
 It was just into September when I finally received my replacement July surprises.
 The wait ruined that box for me.
 I had been seeing those surprise items for quite some time, and there was a whole slew of new surprises since my box was packaged.
 Out of the four surprise items I was only excited to see one of them.
 I sold two of the items within an hour of posting them on the Facebook trade page.
 The third item is still sitting in my closet.
 I’m hoping to sell it yet.